 German is the native language of over 120 million people and a foreign language spoken by 80 million people worldwide.
 It is an international language of business, education, science, and technology.
 Our students attain strong language competence in listening and reading comprehension, speaking, and writing skills as well as the cultural knowledge necessary for interacting with Germans in professional or informal contexts.

-Why is the University of Mississippi a good place to study German?
+Why is UM a good place to study German?

-There are four faculty in German, with research interests ranging from medieval literature to 21st-century culture and film.
+Our German faculty have research interests ranging from medieval literature to 21st-century culture and film.

 German majors have a wide variety of outside-the-classroom opportunities for language learning.

 - The German Intensive Summer Program provides an on-campus intensive introduction to German in the summer before the freshman year.
-Students participate in a 4-week study abroad program in the summer after the freshman year, with 6 scholarships available.
+Students who participate are eligible for scholarships to fund a study abroad program in the summer after the freshman year.